networkservicemesh/networkservicemesh/docs/gke-quickstart.md

 * list zones/regions -
 `shell
 gcloud compute regions list
+gcloud compute zones list
 `
 * select default zone -
 `shell
-gcloud config set compute/zone asia-east2-a
+gcloud config set compute/zone europe-west1-c
 `

+* select default region -
+`shell
+gcloud config set compute/zone europe-west1
+`

+(!)
+Be sure to specify zone, not region, since it will create more nodes.

 So at this moment we are ready to use google cloud platform.